rotundasoftware/matches-where-query/README.md

 ```

 ## isGreaterThanOrEqualTo
-The compared attribute must be greater than or equal to the value to result in a match.
+The compared attribute must be greater than or equal to the value to result in a match. `NULL` values are automatically discarded.

 ```
 {